 When planning the ideal trip to one of the most-visited cities in the world, you need to be organised.
 Luckily, you also have me (your eccentric London guide) to help guide your planning for an unforgettable London trip.

-Of course, the longer – the better, and if you want to stay a full week, then that’s also a great option.
+But most visitors actually only stay 3 – 5 days in London at a time, so it’s more than doable.
+Of course, the longer, the better, and if you want to stay 7 days in London, then that’s also a great option.
 This means you can explore more of the UK.

-Just 1 or 2 days in London isn’t enough as you’ll only be skimming the surface of this great city, seeing mainly the top tourist attractions and will be rushing from one place to the next.
+When considering how many days are sufficient for a trip to London, the most common answer is 3 days in London.
+Just 1 or 2 days in London isn’t enough as you’ll only be skimming the surface of this great city, seeing mainly the top London attractions and will be rushing from one place to the next.

-A stay over 6 days makes for a great compromise, being not too short, or too long of a stay as you can make an itinerary that suits your taste.
+Now you know how many days in London is enough; if you plan on staying over five days, you can see even more of the UK.
+A stay over 6 days makes for a great compromise, being not too short or too long of a stay as you can make an itinerary that suits your taste.

-Now that you know how many days should you spend in London, read on to find out what you can do in London for those days.
+Now that you know how many days you should spend in London, read on to find out what you can do in London for those days